razorbacks/ubuntu-authentication/shibboleth/README.md

 Once entered into IdP servers, the change takes about 15 minutes to propagate.

-Edit `/etc/shibboleth/shibboleth2.xml` and change line 46 from:
+Edit `/etc/shibboleth/shibboleth2.xml` to use the production IdP server instead of the test server by changing line 46 from:

 ```xml
 <SSO entityID="https://acmex.uark.edu/idp/shibboleth">